QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS: SYSTEM MODEL AND PROBLEM FORMULATION

-In this paper, we use NOMA to enable multiple access for users, optimize resource allocation among them, and prevent excessive interference at the destination.
+In this paper, we utilize NOMA to facilitate multiple access for SBDs and SUEs, optimize resource allocation among them, and mitigate excessive interference at the destination.
 Therefore, the BS transmits signals to each of the SBDs with different power levels based on their distances and channels gain.
-As shown in Fig. 1, the allocated power to the SBDs is in the form of \({P_I} > ... > {P_i} > ... > {P_1}\).
+As shown in Fig. \ref{fig:STAR_RIS_scheme 4}, the allocated power to the SBDs is in the form of \({P_I} > ... > {P_i} > ... > {P_1}\).
 Here, we assume that the transmitted symbol from the ambient signal sent to all SBDs is the same and equal to $s_{k}(t)$.

-Upon receiving the ambient signal $y_k^{SB{D_i}}\left( t \right)$, the SBDs harvests energy for its electronic circuits and subsequently modulates its information, denoted as $c_{i}(t)$, $i \in \psi$, onto the carrier signal.
+After the SBDs are charged with the ambient signal $y_k^{\text{SBD}_{i}}\left( t \right)$, they subsequently modulate their information, denoted as $c_i(t)$, $i \in \psi$, onto the ambient carrier signal.
 It then backscatters the modulated signal back to the BS using the SBD's reflection coefficient ${\eta_i}$, \(0 \le {\eta _i} \le 1\).
-It should be noted that since SBD does not have any power-consuming active components, $n_k^{SBD_i}\left( t \right)$, which is the complex gaussian noise at the SBD's antenna, can be disregarded.
-Assuming that the beamforming vector used during signal reception at the BS is denoted as $ {{\bf{w}}_{Ri}^H}\in \mathbb{C}^{1\times N}$, we can express the received signal at the BS as follows.
+These steps are carried out within the time duration $ {\tau _i^{\text{Bd}}}$.
+It should be noted that since SBDs does not have any power-consuming active components, $n_k^{\text{SBD}_i}\left( t \right)$, which is the complex gaussian noise at the SBD's antenna, is very small and can be disregarded \cite{r41}.
+Assuming that the beamforming vector used during signal reception at the BS is denoted as $ {{\bf{w}}_{Ri}^H} \in \mathbb{C}^{1 \times N}$, the received signal at the BS can be expressed as follows:

-where \(n_k^{BS} \sim \mathcal{CN}\left( {0,\sigma _{BS}^2} \right)\) is the circularly symmetric complex gaussian (CSCG) noise at the BS and ${{\bf{g}}_{1i}}\in \mathbb{C}^{N\times 1}$ is the complex channel vector from \({SB{D_i}}\) to BS.
+where \(n_k^{BS} \sim \mathcal{CN}\left( {0,\sigma _{BS}^2} \right)\) is the circularly symmetric complex gaussian (CSCG) noise at the BS and ${{\bf{g}}_{\text{1i}}}\in \mathbb{C}^{N\times 1}$ is the complex channel vector from $\text{SBD}_i$ to BS.

 In this paper, we assume that all channels experience are flat fading and remain constant within a given time frames.
-It is important to note that the channel state information (CSI) for all channels is readily available.
+Channel estimation for active users is typically performed using the pilot signal method.
+For passive users in SR networks, several channel estimation techniques can be applied, some of which are explored in the papers \cite{RN120}, \cite{RN119}, \cite{RN121}.
+Therefore, because it is beyond the scope of this paper, we assume that the channel state information (CSI) for all channels is readily available.